aptivator/easy-data-state/README.md

 <a name="introduction"></a>
 ## Introduction

-`easy-data-state` is a data state management solution.
+`easy-data-state` is a data state manager.
 The library utilizes a publish/subscribe model to respond to data state alterations by triggering respective callback(s) assigned to receive the changing data.  `easy-data-state` is framework-agnostic and may be used with React, Angular, and other